Seminole Heights: History

 Seminole Heights was born in 1911.
 T. Roy Young had 40 acre to develop Tampa's first suburb three miles (5 km) north of downtown.
 He called it Seminole Heights.

 Ten years earlier Tampa's population had reached 26,000.
 A trolley line connected Sulphur Springs to downtown, making travel to the suburbs possible and inviting.
 The streetcar made it possible to live in one area of town and work in another.

 Young recognized this potential.
 His Seminole Development Corporation property encompassed a rectangle bordered by Hillsborough Avenue, Central Avenue, Wilder Avenue and Florida Avenue.
 The houses built here were mostly bungalow, oriented east-to-west and started at $5,000.

 Other developments quickly followed.
 By 1912, the Mutual Development Company owned by Milton and Giddings Mabry and the Dekle Investment Company owned by Lee and James Dekle surveyed and platted land adjacent to Seminole Heights forming the Suwanee Heights subdivision.
 Bounded by Henry Avenue, Hillsborough Avenue, Central Avenue and Florida Avenue, Suwanee Heights was also a restricted subdivision.
 Like the original Seminole Heights, houses required the same east–west orientation but started at $1,400.

 During the "Florida Bloom" years (roughly 1919–1929), more development came to areas north and east of the original subdivisions.
 Of course, with this development came the merchants seeing an opportunity to provide welcome goods and services to the residents.
 Some of those early businesses have faded away.
 However, many current Seminole Heights businesses have been open for more than 50 years.

 In 2017 the area had the Seminole Heights serial killer.

-Now in 2021, The neighborhood has been redeveloping and homes are being updated leading to quite a popular area for those seeking to find historic properties.
-This neighborhood is filled with shops, restaurants and bars and is up and coming.

 Areas

+The Greater Seminole Heights District covers a larger area.
+The west and north boundaries extend to the Hillsborough River; the east boundary extends to 22nd St; and the south boundary extends to Hillsborough Avenue, and further to Martin Luther King Jr. Blvd on the west side of 15th St.